isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 third_nav_title: SSHR Thematic Grant
 ---
 <h3><strong>Social Science &amp; Humanities Research Thematic Grant</strong></h3>
-<p>The call for proposals to the 2024 SSHR-TG Call for 2024 opened on 13
+<p>The call for proposals to the 2024 Social Science &amp; Humanities Resarch
-May.
+Thematic Grant (SSHR-TG) was opened on 13 May 2024.
 All applications must be submitted through the respective Offices of Research (or equivalent) by 2 Aug 2024 at 5pm.</p>
-<p>Past results of the 2023 SSRTG Call can be found <a href="https://www.ssrc.edu.sg/grant-recipients/2023/ssrtg2023/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
+<p>The results of the previous 2023 SSRTG Call can be found <a href="https://www.ssrc.edu.sg/grant-recipients/2023/ssrtg2023/" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.</p>
 <table style="minWidth: 25px">
 <colgroup>
 <col>